-The latest version now also includes functions to work with multiply imputed data sets, such as generated by the mice package.
+The package includes functions to work with multiply imputed data sets, such as generated by the mice package.
 Results on individual fits can be pooled to obtain point and interval estimates, as well as profile likelihood confidence intervals and likelihood profiles in general (Heinze, Ploner and Beyea, 2013).